EdJoPaTo/website-stalker/README.md

     ```bash
     mkdir personal-stalker
     cd personal-stalker
-    git init
+    website-stalker init
     ```

-- Create the config file which contains all the websites to be stalked.
+    `website-stalker init` will create a git repo (`git init`) and the example config (`website-stalker example-config > website-stalker.yaml`) for you.

-    Add your favorite website.
+- Add your favorite website to the config file `website-stalker.yaml`.
     Also make sure to set the value of [from](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/From) to an email address of yours.

     ```bash